InformaticsMatters/squonk2-data-manager-job-tester/README.rst

                 checks:
                 - exists: true
                 - lineCount: 100
-Individual tests can be prevented from being processed by adding an `ignore` declaration::
+Individual tests can be prevented from being executed by adding an `ignore` declaration::

     jobs: